MirxesLab/PanoramiR/README.md

 # Pipeline for Cancer Panel & PanoramiR Panel
+## Note
+Pipeline for biofluid panel have not been tested yet.
+Please do not use it.

 ## Prepare environment
 The pipeline requires certain R packages.
 Please refer to `resources/installPackage.R` for installation instructions.